IDoCodingStuffs/python-doodles/freeform-log.md

 I restarted it, set to go up to 200 epochs and using a 512 res instead of 384 res variant.
 I have high hopes.
 If it fails, I can start looking into training some larger ViT and doing transfer learning.
 But it might get finicky since those things are HUGE.

+### 7 AM
+It might be having issues due to the weird very high gamma I have been using.
+I wonder what it will look like with the default gamma.